nubskr/automated-email-assistant/README.md

 My plan is to make a service that you only have to run once (The best weapon is the one that you only have to fire once, right?)

-When you authenticate with your accounts using OAuth (it's the only interaction you have to do), it crawls the last 3 emails you received (why only the last 3?
-Just to be considerate with the free Llama API).
+When you authenticate with your accounts using OAuth (it's the only interaction you have to do), it starts listening to the inbox and crawls unread emails every 5 seconds.
 It then categorizes them and sends out appropriate responses.
 Sounds good?

 ## Tasks (in order):